CarlColijn/Jazillionth/README.md

 - ### September 22, 2023 - v2023.09.22-beta
   #### Major updates to make Jazillionth more versatile in use

-  Jazillionth can now also test pages in-line, and removed the restriction of what type of objects can be accessed from the test script.
+  Jazillionth can now also test pages inline, and removed the restriction of what type of objects can be accessed from the test script.
 - ### March 11, 2023 - v2023.02.11-beta
   #### Added exception testing and improved testing server script